Search String

 WarCraft 2: Tides of Darkness Review

-Developed by Blizzard Entertainment and released in 1995 on MS DOS and Windows PCs, WarCraft II: Tides of Darkness is the sequel to WarCraft, and competed directly with Command & Conquer by Westwood Studios.
+Developed by Blizzard Entertainment and released in 1995 on IBM PC MS-DOS and Windows, WarCraft II: Tides of Darkness is the sequel to WarCraft, and competed directly with Command & Conquer by Westwood Studios.

 In Warcraft 2, technical proficiency in design, coding and aesthetics hit a highpoint of refinement.
 Indeed, given the brief interval between the original and the sequel, the advancements in gameplay and presentation made by the sequel are quite astonishing.